 What is an Environmental Search?

-An environmental search is a conveyancing search that is required when buying a house and will reveal important information about the past use of the land the property is built on, potentially influencing your decision to go ahead with the purchase.
+An environmental search is a conveyancing search that is recommended when buying a house and may reveal important information about the past use of the land the property is built on, potentially influencing your decision to go ahead with the purchase.

 Compare My Move work with property experts to bring you the latest research and information for when you’re buying or selling property.
 In this article, we reveal everything you need to know about the environmental search, from how much it costs to what you can expect to discover from it.